 1908 - The Polish Citizens Club of Thorndike was formed to participate in civic and political affairs.
 This group later disbanded; nevertheless, its counterpart - the Thorndike Women's Club, organized much later, flourished for a number of years.

 1911 - Because of turmoil within the Parish, Father Lenz asked for and received a transfer to Sacred Heart Parish in Easthampton, MA.
 At the time of his departure, the mortgage had been reduced to $28,500.
 Father Władysław Kiełbasiński was assigned the second Pastor of SS.
 Peter and Paul Church.

 Children of Mary Sodality was formed under the leadership of Anna Kruczek and Mary Szczepanek.
 The Sodality members gave religious instruction, maintained, and beautified the church sanctuary, and assisted financially in community affairs.

 1913 - Father Kiełbasiński was in ill health during most of his two-year pastorate.
 In 1913, he retired and returned to his native Poland.
 At the time of his departure, the church debt has been reduced from $28,500 to $21,250.

-Father Andrzej Krzywda was assigned as new pastor to replace Father Kiełbasiński.
+Father Andrzej Krzywda was assigned as the third Pastor of SS.
+Peter and Paul Church.
 Before his lengthy pastorate was completed, all indebtedness of SS.
 Peter and Paul Parish had been discharged.

 Sacred Heart Society was formed.
 Membership included both men and women who worked energetically for God and Country.

 Statistics show that of seventy-five students attending Palmer High School at this time, only one was of Polish descent.

 1914 - A Meneely bell, weighing 1,225 lbs. was shipped to the Parish.
 The bell consisted of 78 parts copper and 22 parts tin.
 These metals constitute a genuine cast bronze bell.
 This was proudly installed and began to toll its message to the community.